 A check-up appointment will be reserved in the last clinic attended or in an evening clinic.
 Confirmation in the form of a letter or an e-mail will be sent to them by the Dental Service Central Office.

 Enhanced Diagnostic Services

 A new Block G Imaging Centre for civil service eligible persons (CSEPs) at Queen Elizabeth Hospital (QEH) has commenced services with effect from 3 January 2011.
 The Centre will provide Computed Tomography (CT), Magnetic Resonance Imaging (MRI) and ultrasound scanning services for CSEPs in addition to the existing imaging services provided at Hospital Authority hospitals.
 The centre will also provide general mammographic service for the exclusive use of CSEPs with effect from 4 March 2019.
-CSEPs may refer to the detailed note setting out the detailed arrangement regarding general CT, MRI and ultrasound scanning services and note (2) for the detailed arrangement on general mammographic service.
+CSEPs may refer to the note (1) setting out the detailed arrangement regarding general CT, MRI and ultrasound scanning services and note (2) for the detailed arrangement on general mammographic service.
 The waiting time of the respective diagnostic services provided in the Centre will also be updated regularly for CSEPs' information, and the gist has been summarised in the leaflet.

 Enhanced Specialist Out-patient Services

 9H Specialist Clinic at Prince of Wales Hospital

 A new specialist out-patient (SOP) clinic for CSEPs, namely 9H Specialist Clinic (9HSC) at Prince of Wales Hospital has commenced service with effect from 26 March 2012.
 It provides general SOP services in seven specialties including ear nose & throat, family medicine, gynaecology, medicine, orthopaedics & traumatology, paediatrics & adolescent medicine, and surgery.
 CSEPs who have made an appointment for first consultation at an HA SOP clinic may opt to utilise 9HSC services.
 Related administrative details are set out in the detailed note, and the gist has been summarised in the leaflet.

 Saturday Specialist Out-patient Services at Queen Mary Hospital